alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 expression.
 Argument cells that are only referenced after the first `await` expression will not be observed by the computed cell.

-Multiple asynchronous argument cells should either be referenced first and then awaited, such as in the following example:
+Multiple asynchronous argument cells should be referenced first and then awaited, such as in the following example:

 ```dart title="An asynchronous computed cell with multiple arguments"
 final arg1 = MutableCell(Future.value(0));